 A lot of businesses give back to their community and cause.
 Use pictures to show your customers the inspiration behind your brand and product and let them know about the charitable institutions that you are supporting.

 Doing this gives your customers a sense of a secure connection to your company’s passion and the people you are helping.
 TOMS has been active in this.
 They impact their fans through their Facebook page by sharing pictures of the people they’ve helped.

 9) Think About Using a Mascot as Your Spokesperson

 Believe it or not, mascots are valuable in marketing your business on Facebook.
 They are appealing, and they can do wonders.

-See, for example, this Burger King campaign where they use their King mascot to challenges you to raise awareness of men's health by growing an epic "Movember mustache."
+See, for example, this Burger King campaign where they use their King mascot to challenge you to raise awareness of men’s health by growing an epic “Movember mustache.”

-If the target audience of your brand includes children, like in the case of Burger King, mascots are one of the best options that you can have in your Facebook marketing.
+If your brand’s target audience includes children, like in Burger King, mascots are one of the best options you can have in your Facebook marketing.

-To make this strategy more effective, develop the personality traits of your mascot, and add some quirks to make it memorable.
-M&M's are successful with this visual strategy too.
+To make this strategy more effective, develop your mascot’s personality traits, and add some quirks to make it memorable.
+M&M’s are successful with this visual strategy too.

 Check this impressive historical list of the top 10 food mascots and see if you remember them.

-Aside from the mascots attracting 10 million fans, they tell their brand's story effectively.
+Aside from the mascots attracting 10 million fans, they effectively tell their brand’s story.